Desperate people dig out dead and injured from quakes that killed over 2,000 in Afghanistan.

 The U.S. Geological Survey said the quake’s epicenter was about 40 kilometers (25 miles) northwest of Herat.
 It was followed by three very strong aftershocks, measuring magnitude 6.3, 5.9 and 5.5, as well as lesser shocks.

+Ben Aissa’s colleague, Jawed Niamati, said Herat city is empty.
+People are sleeping in the open air, on roadsides and in parks, because they fear more quakes.
+Temperatures drop to 10 degrees Celsius (50 degrees Fahrenheit) at night, he said.

+The world rushed in aid after an earthquake rocked Syria and Turkey this year, killing tens of thousands of people.

-Abdul Wahid Rayan, a spokesman at the Ministry of Information and Culture, said Sunday the death toll is higher than originally reported.
-Villages have been destroyed, and hundreds of civilians are buried under the debris, he said while calling for urgent help.
+Abdul Wahid Rayan, a spokesman at the Ministry of Information and Culture, said Sunday that hundreds of civilians were buried under the debris in Herat, and he called for urgent help.

 The United Nations migration agency deployed four ambulances with doctors and psychosocial support counselors to the regional hospital.
 At least three mobile health teams were on their way to the Zenda Jan district, which is one of the worst-hit areas.